John III Doukas Vatatzes: Family

-John III Doukas Vatatzes married first Irene Lascarina, the daughter of his predecessor Theodore I Laskaris in 1212.
+John III Doukas Vatatzes married first Irene Lascarina, the daughter of his predecessor Theodore I Komnenos Laskaris in 1212.
 They had one son, the future Theodore II Doukas Laskaris.
 Irene fell from a horse and was so badly injured that she was unable to have any more children.

-Irene retired to a convent, taking the monastic name Eugenia, and died there in summer of 1240.
-John III married as his second wife Constance II of Hohenstaufen, an illegitimate daughter of Emperor Frederick II by his mistress Bianca Lancia.
+Irene retired to a convent, taking the monastic name Eugenia, and died there in summer of 1240.John III married as his second wife Constance II of Hohenstaufen, an illegitimate daughter of Emperor Frederick II by his mistress Bianca Lancia.
 They had no children.